C3realGuy/MinSearchLength/README.md

 Installation
 ------------

-Just drop it in your plugins folder and activate it.
+Just drop the `minsearchlength` directory in your plugins folder and activate it.
 If you want you can set the minimal number of letters in the plugin settings, by default its 1.